rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   5. To return the data that you need, use the Return clause to refer to the specific aliases.<br>
       `RETURN r,e,v,p`
   <br>
-  In this query example, you return software editions in Technopedia with release, verison, and product information. <br>
+  In this query example, you return software editions in Technopedia that include release, verison, and product information. <br>

   `MATCH (e:SOFTWARE_EDITION)<-[x:HAS_A]-(r:SOFTWARE_RELEASE)-[y:HAS_A]->(v:SOFTWARE_VERSION)-[z:HAS_A]->(p:SOFTWARE_PRODUCT) RETURN r,e,v,p`<br>